conioteam/bitcoincrawler/README.md

 # bitcoincrawler
-Completely customizable Bitcoin block parser.
+Completely customizable Bitcoin block parser, with asyncio support.
 It is based on the Observer pattern.
+Currently it scans 2.5 block/sec on single core Intel i5 2.4GHz

 E.g.